FAQs for the 2015-16 LIWP

-A. Participants will receive an email notification, a hard copy letter of selection and a formal letter announcing your selection will be sent to your reference.
+A. Participants will receive an email notification and a hard copy letter of selection and a formal letter announcing your selection will be sent to your referee.
 We are aware that many applicants will hold making their airplane reservations until the selections have been made.

-A. The March 2015 program is an integral part of the APA LIWP, which includes five (5) days of in-person training and a series of professional development webinars.
-To gain the most benefit from participation in the 2014-2015 APA LIWP, you are expected to attend the March 2015 program.
+A. The March 2016 program is an integral part of the APA LIWP, which includes five (5) days of in-person training and a series of professional development Webinars.
+To gain the most benefit from participation in the 2015-16 APA LIWP, you are expected to attend the March 2016 program.

 Q. Why does the APA LIWP cost $600.00?

 A. The fee for participation reflects only a portion of costs for the five (5) day APA LIWP program and covers program materials, food for each day, workshop rooms, leadership evaluation materials, among other expenses.
 All faculty provide their time on a volunteer basis.
 The registration fee, while not insignificant, is low compared to other national leadership programs.